 Your marketing strategy, on the other hand, is the ongoing, overarching plan for all your marketing efforts.
 It’s the continuous work of building brand awareness and generating leads.
 The marketing strategy is actually one piece of the bigger plan that is your GTM strategy.
 The GTM plan coordinates marketing with sales, product development, and support to ensure a successful launch.

-Why Your Tech Company Needs a GTM Strategy
+Why Does Your Tech Company Need a GTM Strategy?

 Launching a new product or entering a new market can feel like a high-stakes gamble.
 Without a clear plan, you're essentially hoping for the best while burning through resources.
 A Go-To-Market (GTM) strategy changes that.
 It’s not just another document to file away; it’s the strategic foundation that connects your product to your customers and your efforts to your revenue goals.
 For tech companies in a fast-moving industry, a well-defined GTM strategy is the difference between a product that makes a splash and one that sinks without a trace.
 It provides the clarity, focus, and alignment your team needs to move from idea to market leadership with purpose.